solidkraft/solidkraft.github.io/lessons/module-1/intro-to-css.md

 * Change the "Kode With Klossy" logo in the nav bar to have a height of 90px and a width of 320px
 * Hide the element that contains the content under the sub header "In The News"

-**Finished Early?** Find the Turing logo in the footer of the site.
-Inspect it.
-What HTML element created it?
-What attributes does it have?
-In the Styles Pane, toggle off and on various CSS properties to explore the outcome.
-Now, scroll down in that pane - you'll see a rule that targets: `#comp-jxczctmainlineContent-gridContainer > *`.
-Do some research to explore what `>` is doing.
-Lastly, consider this: when you explore elements in larger sites, you'll commonly see very obscure looking class and ID names - if there is such an emphasis on semantics and good naming, why might this be?
 </section>

 ## The Box Model